mbianchidev/mbianchidev/README.md

 - Open source on Kubernetes upstream, in the Release Engineering team - find me as mbianchidev on the k8s Slack
   - I just like maintainance and doing the work, no (low) politics
 - Mentoring engineers [via Mentorcruise](https://mentorcruise.com/mentor/matteobianchi/) and other channels
-  - a very selected few mentees at for a period of time (2, maximum 3)
+  - a very selected few mentees at a time (usually 2, maximum 3)
   - no 100% beginners
   - no leeching (if you are ready there's no point in me to keep mentoring you)
   - no bullshit